Aged Care Program Information

 - Respite and Residential Accommodation

-All Aged Care services can now be accessed through the My Aged Care website or by calling 1800 200 422.
+All Aged Care services are now be accessed through the My Aged Care website or by calling 1800 200 422.

 Please note: My Aged Care will prioritise emergency or urgent services for meals, personal care and transport.
 My Aged Care will allocate patients to providers based on vacancies and will organise a follow-up, holistic care assessment for the patient.
 For emergency nursing services please refer to Referral Flow Chart for GPs: How to Refer Persons for Aged Care Services.